yashpatel00/Data_Cleaning_Automation_Tool-DataCleanIQ-/README.md

-# Data_Cleaning_Automation_Tool-DataCleanIQ-

 # DataCleanIQ

 **DataCleanIQ** is an automated data cleaning and quality reporting tool built with **Python, Pandas, and Streamlit**.

-It allows users to upload messy CSV/Excel files, clean common data quality issues, generate a cleaning log, calculate before-and-after quality scores, flag suspicious values, and download cleaned outputs.
+It allows users to upload messy CSV or Excel files, clean common data quality issues, generate a cleaning log, calculate before-and-after quality scores, flag suspicious values, and download cleaned outputs.

 ## Live Demo